 H5Pset_file_image_callbacks

-A set of callback routines has been developed to help applications manage file image buffers.
-These routines can be used to control buffers in property lists and in select file drivers.
+This API call exists to allow application to control the management of file image buffers through user defined callbacks.
+These callbacks will be used in the management of file image buffers in property lists and in select file drivers.
 These routines are invoked when a new file image buffer is allocated, when an existing file image buffer is copied or resized, or when a file image buffer is released from use.
-From the perspective of the HDF5 Library, the operations of the image_malloc, image_memcpy, image_realloc, and image_free callbacks are identical to those of the corresponding C standard library calls (malloc, memcpy, realloc, and free).
-The operations are identical, but the image callbacks have more parameters.
+From the perspective of the HDF5 Library, the operations of the image_malloc, image_memcpy, image_realloc, and image_free callbacks must be identical to those of the corresponding C standard library calls (malloc, memcpy, realloc, and free).
+While the operations must be identical, the file image callbacks have more parameters.
 The callbacks and their parameters are described below.
 The return values of image_malloc and image_realloc are identical to the return values of malloc and realloc.
 However, the return values of image_memcpy and image_free are different than the return values of memcpy and free: the return values of image_memcpy and image_free can also indicate failure.
 See the “File Image Callback Semantics” section on page 22 for more information.

 The signature of H5Pset_file_image_callbacks is defined as follows: